What Is Included in a Blood Drug Test for Employment?

 - The drug's half-life (the period of time required for the amount of drug in the body to be reduced by half)

 - How often you use the drug

-- The way you ingested it (snorting, smoking, intravenous, drinking)
+- The way you ingested it (snorting, smoking, intravenously, drinking)

-There is also a very short detection period with a blood test though, as most drugs quickly leave the system through urine.
-For a urine test, many drugs stay in the system for 2 to 4 days, although with chronic use of marijuana, it can stay in your body and be detectable for one to six months following the last use.
+There is also a very short detection period with a blood test for most drugs.
+Many drugs stay in the system for two to four days, although with chronic use of marijuana, it can stay in your body and be detectable for one to six months following the last use.

 MDMA and methamphetamines stay in the body for only two days.
 Cocaine is detectable for four.
 Diazepam and other drugs with a long half-life can stay in your body for a longer period of time.

 A false positive is certainly a worry for anyone taking a drug test.
 While this happens infrequently, a second confirmation test greatly reduces the risk to just about zero.
 When you take a drug test, it's important to give a complete and accurate history of all prescription, over-the-counter, and herbal medication used.